 I grew up in Tassie - the historic northern town of Westbury to be exact.
 Grab a car and just drive.
 It is all charming.
 Cradle Mountain is a bit overpriced but the bushwalking is magic.
 Driving North from Launceston (along the Tamar river to Georgetown) is spectacular - stop at the wineries and fruit farms :-) Between Devonport and Launceston is a place called the 'Christmas hills raspberry farm' highly recommended.
 Travelling south, Richmond, Ross and Campbelltown on the main highway are all historic.
 Port Arthur is a must see and Hobart has Salamanca, the waterfront and Mount Wellington.
 If you have more time, the east coast (Bay of Fires) has some of the best nature/scenery in Tas - head for Wineglass Bay.
 Tassie also has some of the best food in the country so live it up and enjoy! almost 10 years ago

 Is it easy to find a Job in canada with out using one of those recruitment agencies?
 West coast, am arriving a month before summer starts.

 Cannes is ok - very expensive and a bit 'fake' though.
 We liked Nice much better - beautiful waterfront.
-You can hire bikes and ride along the promenade, and the old city centre is beautiful to explore. about 6 years ago
+You can hire bikes and ride along the promenade, and the old city centre is beautiful to explore. almost 10 years ago